lfv89/vim-interestingwords/README.md

 ### Highlighting Words

 By default you can **highlight** a word with the ``<Leader>k`` key.
 This key will act as a **toggle**, so you can use it to highlight and remove the highlight from a given word.
-Note that you can highlight different words a the same time.
+Note that you can highlight different words at the same time.

 ![Screenshot](https://s3-us-west-2.amazonaws.com/vim-interestingwords/interesting-words-1.gif)